bakayolo/mongodb-gemalto-kmip-article/README.md

 # Secure MongoDB with Encryption at Rest using Gemalto Safenet KeySecure

-*Disclaimer - the following article is intended for a test environment*
+*Disclaimer - because the demo is mane on a Standalone Mongo and not on a Replica Set, the following article is intended for a test environment*

 ### Overview